rwedoff/NAO-Remote/README.md

   +  [AndroidTheater.crg](https://github.com/szecsei/NAOAndroidTheater)

-  For Windows users, you can use NAO Server Chat, a chat written in C# (Note, Windows Firewall by default doesn't open Port 5000.
+  For Windows users, you can use NAO Server Chat, a chat written in C# (Note, Windows Firewall, by default, doesn't open Port 5000.
 Port 8002 is used instead).
 For Mac and Linux users, use PythonServerChat.py (Simply run it in terminal).

   Run the socket and get the IP Address of the server.

   Next, open Choregraphe and enter the IP Address and Port in the Server Script Box.
   Connect to a robot, virtual or real.
 Robot firmware does not matter.
   The robot will now listen to the socket chat on the given port (Windows 8002 is recommended).